Session memory for AI coding agents

 cut: dead-end retries

-wrote restarts/payroll-fix.prompt
+wrote recall-restarts/payroll-fix.prompt

 step 3